MohamedSadat/PeerNetwork/README.md

 # PeerNetwork
-simple p2p network using api and inary files as data persistant
+simple p2p network for sending and receiving signed message using api and binary files format as data persistant